-\textbf{Video Large Language Models.} Motivated by the impressive reasoning and generalization abilities of LLMs, video LLMs~\cite{li2023videochat,liu2023video,luo2023valley,maaz2023video,zhang2023video,jin2024chat,song2024moviechat} have been developed for video understanding tasks.
-They typically include three key components: i) a pre-trained visual encoder (e.g., ViT~\cite{sharir2021image}) to extract visual features, ii) a projection layer to map visual features into the text latent space of LLMs, and iii) a pre-trained LLM (e.g., LLaMA~\cite{touvron2023llama}) for generating responses.
-They mostly differ in their visual encoder, i.e., how visual features are extracted and aggregated from an input video.
-For example, VideoChat~\cite{li2023videochat} extracts frame features via a visual transformer~\cite{sharir2021image} and employs a query transformer (Q-Former)~\cite{li2023blip} to aggregate frame features into video features, while a video Q-Former is further included for temporal modeling in Video-LLaMA~\cite{zhang2023video}.
-The above methods usually map the video into a fixed number of visual tokens, yielding degrading performance with long videos, while encoding video frames and their timestamps separately and hence struggling with temporal reasoning tasks.
-To overcome the above limitations, a few methods with temporal reasoning capabilities have been introduced, e.g., TimeChat~\cite{ren2024timechat} presents a sliding video Q-Former to handle various video lengths and a time-aware frame encoder to jointly encode video frames and their timestamps.
-These methods often consider the video as a single clip~\cite{luo2023valley,maaz2023video,li2023videochat,zhang2023video} and aggregate video tokens via pooling operation~\cite{luo2023valley,maaz2023video} and query aggregation~\cite{li2023videochat,zhang2023video}, overlooking fine-grained details.
-In this work, we divide the video into multiple clips and propose a time-aware clip encoder for capturing local features from each clip.
-In addition, we introduce a BiLSTM module for aggregating global features over multiple clips.
+\textbf{Video Large Language Models.} Video LLMs~\cite{li2023videochat,liu2023video,luo2023valley,maaz2023video,zhang2023video,jin2024chat,song2024moviechat} typically include a pre-trained visual encoder to extract visual features, a projection layer to map visual features into the text latent space of LLMs, and a pre-trained LLM for generating responses.
+They mostly differ in the visual encoder.
+VideoChat~\cite{li2023videochat} extracts frame features via a visual transformer~\cite{sharir2021image} and employs a query transformer (Q-Former)~\cite{li2023blip} to aggregate frame features into video features, while a video Q-Former is further included for temporal modeling in Video-LLaMA~\cite{zhang2023video}.
+The above methods usually map the video into a fixed number of tokens, yielding degrading performance with long videos, while encoding frames and timestamps separately and hence struggling with temporal reasoning.
+To address these drawbacks, methods with temporal reasoning capabilities are introduced, e.g., TimeChat~\cite{ren2024timechat} presents a sliding video Q-Former to handle various video lengths and a time-aware frame encoder to jointly encode frames and timestamps.
+These methods often consider the video as a single clip~\cite{luo2023valley,maaz2023video,li2023videochat,zhang2023video} and aggregate tokens via pooling~\cite{luo2023valley,maaz2023video} and query aggregation~\cite{li2023videochat,zhang2023video}, overlooking fine-grained details.
+In this work, we divide the video into multiple clips and propose a time-aware clip encoder for capturing fused local features.
+Also, we integrate a BiLSTM module for aggregating global features.